FredKSchott/snowpack/docs/docs/07-plugins.md

 ### Connect a Plugin

-To make a plugin available, you have to put it in your project `devDependency` list (`package.json`) which will install it locally (in your project) and make it available to snowpack.
+To make a plugin available, you have to put it in your project `devDependencies` list (`package.json`) which will install it locally (in your project) and make it available to snowpack.

 For the official snowpack plugins, command would look like: